When is Vspry launching?

 What is Lifetime Health Cover (loading) or LHC?

-This is a government levy for people who don't have private health insurance once they turn 31.
-It's designed to get people to take out private hospital insurance early in life, and to keep it.
+This is a government levy for people who don't have hospital insurance cover once they turn 31.
+It's designed to get people to take out hospital insurance early in life, and to keep it.
 For every year you don't have hospital insurance on 1 July following your 31st birthday, you'll pay two percent of your premium to the government, which is actually added as a loading on top of your premium.
 It can add up to 70% and applies for the first 10 years of your hospital cover – after 10 years' of continuous cover the loading will be removed.
 It doesn't apply for people born on or before 1 July 1934.
 Note: you only need hospital insurance, there is no loading for extras insurance.